 Gather evidence of fault

-The first thing a person should do after any accident is call law enforcement.
-A Las Vegas personal injury attorney is aware that the accident report is vital documentation of the incident.
+The first thing a person should do after any accident is called law enforcement.
+A Las Vegas personal injury attorney is aware that the accident report is a vital documentation of the incident.
 Contact information should be requested from the driver who caused the accident, as well as from eyewitnesses who are willing to give an account of the incident.
-It is important to take pictures of vehicle damage, skid marks on the road and other potential evidence because a driver may not be held liable if there is not proof of fault.
+It is important to take pictures of vehicle damage, skid marks on the road, and other potential evidence because a driver may not be held liable if there is no proof of fault.